 \begin{lemma} For every $n\ge 1$ the function $x\mapsto xh(n/x)$ is concave. \end{lemma} \begin{proof} By the concavity of entropy, we have

 equivalently,

 which is the claimed concavity. \end{proof}

-The following is a precise version of the well-known relationship between entropy and expected distance (\cite{ErschlerZ2}) that follows from the bounds of \cite{varoplongrange} and \cite{carne}. \begin{proposition} Consider a random walk $X_n$ on a weighted graph started at a vertex $o$, and let $|\cdot|$ denote graph distance from $o$.
+The following is a precise version of the well-known relationship between entropy and expected distance (\cite{ErschlerZ2}) that follows from the bounds of \cite{varoplongrange} and \cite{carne}.
+The proof we present below is due to Yuval Peres. \begin{proposition} Consider a random walk $X_n$ on a graph started at a vertex $o$, and let $|\cdot|$ denote graph distance from $o$.
 Then we have

-\end{proposition} \begin{proof} Let $r\ge 0$ an integer.
-By leaving out nonnegative terms from the definition, we write